Daylight and Moonlight

 • ‘It is Not Always May’ – addresses the importance of moving forward and not looking towards the past.

-• ‘The Witnesses’ – is written from Longfellow’s perspective bring the American Civil War in regard to abolitionism.
+• ‘The Witnesses’ – is written from Longfellow’s perspective bringing the American Civil War in regard to abolitionism.

 • ‘A Gleam of Sunshine’ – explores a variety of philosophical concepts through the use of familiar images like shadows, nature, and light.